tsackton/taelgarverse/things_to_fix.md

   - keep the web versions in taelgarverse repo
   - start export script by copying web-images to assets
-  - only copy files that don't exist, and only copy files that are linked from a page
+  - only copy files that don't exist, and only copy files that are linked from a page (should probably go through manually and delete images that aren't linked, as a start, and compress some images that are badly too large for need)

-(should probably go through manually and delete images that aren't linked, as a start, and compress some images that are badly too large for need)
+figure out if it is possible to hide the right hand nav entirely on pages where both toc and backlinks are empty

 ## Bugs